ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/runtime-security-falco/guide.fr-fr.md

 ---
-title: Near real-time threats detection with Falco on OVHcloud Managed Kubernetes with Falco
+title: Near real-time threats detection with Falco on OVHcloud Managed Kubernetes
 excerpt: Find out how to secure your OVHcloud Managed Kubernetes with Falco, a runtime security tool
 updated: 2024-04-03
 ---